haydenlester/QualityAssuranceAI/README.md

 You can use this code for guidance, but if you do, make sure to credit appropriately (or that is also academic dishonesty).
 No copy paste tho.
 Ty.

 Only the QualityAssurance agents are my own code.
 The rest of the code is provided by the instructor to test the agents, and was not altered in any way.
+A few other agents exist that are test agents I wrote, but they are rather insignificant.
+Only assume QualityAssurance agents are mine, as those would represent my final submissions.